-When a contractor comes to your house, you are judging them on their appearance, personality and communication skills.
+When a contractor comes to your house, you are judging them on their appearance, personality, and communication skills.
 It’s human nature.
-Well guess what… they are judging you too.
+Well, guess what… they are judging you too.
 They are judging whether you will be a good client to work for.
 Are you organized?
-Do you have a clear written description of the renovation or are you constantly changing your mind on what you want?
+Do you have a clear written description of the renovation, or are you constantly changing your mind on what you want?
 Do you have realistic expectations about time and money?
 And this one may surprise you, but some are judging your house and neighborhood.

-If you live in a fancy house or a fancy neighborhood that’s a really good sign you can afford an expensive remodel.
+If you live in a fancy house or a fancy neighborhood, that’s a really good sign you can afford an expensive remodel.
 The point here is you need to be organized and prepared before you meet contractors so that you can tell them the exact renovation you require and your approximate budget.
-The more you know about your remodel and budget when you meet a contractor, the more likely you’ll get the most accurate estimate back.
+The more you know about your remodel and budget when you meet a contractor, the more likely you’ll get the most accurate estimate from contractor back.
 It is also important to know how to spot a dishonest contractor so that you are not taken advantage of when the estimate arrives.

 The role of permits in construction projects is pivotal, not only for regulatory compliance but also for significantly influencing project costs.
 Obtaining the necessary permits is a legal requirement that ensures your remodeling project adheres to safety and building code standards set by local authorities.
 While some homeowners may be tempted to bypass the permit process to cut costs, this can lead to severe consequences, including fines, legal issues, and complications during property transactions.

 From a cost perspective, permits contribute to the overall transparency and legitimacy of the project.
 The fees associated with permits vary based on the scope and nature of the renovation, and these costs should be factored into the initial project estimate.
 Additionally, permits often necessitate inspections at various stages of the project, ensuring that the work meets safety and quality standards.